Meg Duffy: Background

 Duffy is originally from Amsterdam, New York, and first started playing guitar at 17, although they had played drums since 5th grade.
 After graduating from high school, Duffy attended Schenectady County Community College for guitar performance as the only female student in the program.
 After graduating from college they briefly relocated to Albany, New York, prior to joining Morby's band in Los Angeles, California.
+Duffy previously dated Angel Olsen, and as of 2023, they have been in a relationship with a psychiatrist.
 Duffy uses non-binary gender-neutral pronouns.

 Session work

 Duffy is credited on a number of albums as a session musician.
 They played a slide guitar solo on "Holding On" off The War on Drugs' Grammy-winning album A Deeper Understanding, and in 2019 they played on William Tyler's instrumental album Goes West.
 Duffy contributed guitar, slide guitar, and bass on the albums Fading Lines (2016) and European Heartbreak (2018) by Dutch artist Amber Arcades.
 Duffy played slide guitar on "Seven Words", a 2016 track from the album Front Row Seat to Earth by Weyes Blood.
 Duffy appeared on Mega Bog's albums Happy Together (2017) and Dolphine (2019).
 Duffy was a regular member of indie rock musician Kevin Morby's live band from 2015 to 2018, and played guitar, piano, and bass on his 2017 album City Music.

 Duffy collaborated with music Jenn Wasner on Wasner's second album as Flock of Dimes, Head of Roses.
 They are also heavily featured in Sylvan Esso's expanded live band from their WITH tour, of which a full-length concert film and double LP WITH was released.
 Duffy also performed on the follow-up EP, WITH LOVE.

-Their other latest credits include playing guitar on SASAMI's album Squeeze, Christian Lee Hutson's Quitters, Weyes Blood's And In the Darkness, Hearts Aglow, Mega Bog's Life, and Another, Hurray for the Riff Raff's The Past Is Still Alive, Perfume Genius's Glory, and many more.
+Their other latest credits include playing guitar on SASAMI's album Squeeze, Christian Lee Hutson's Quitters, Weyes Blood's And In the Darkness, Hearts Aglow, Mega Bog's Life, and Another, Hurray for the Riff Raff's The Past Is Still Alive, and Perfume Genius's Glory.